lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: page_skipped`

-A URL was deliberately not processed based on a predefined rule.
+A URL was deliberately not processed based on a predefined rule in the spider.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `url` | `string` | The URL that was skipped. |